markc/midicomp/README.md

 ## Examples

+To convert a huge number of MID files try some variation of this command...

+    find /path/to/MIDIs -type f -name '*.mid' | while read i; do midicomp $i > ${i}_output.txt; done

+---

 In awk each parameter is a field, in perl you can use split to get the parameters (except for strings).